Mobile menu toggle

 1. The Action button:

 • Click the Action button to do one of several things you can set.
-Turn on the flashlight, start a workout, set a hiking waypoint, start a stopwatch, run a Shortcut and more.
+You can assign the Action button to turn on the flashlight, start a workout, set a hiking waypoint, start a stopwatch, run a Shortcut and more.
 Set it from Settings (on your Apple Watch) > Action button > Action.

-• Hold the Action button to play a loud siren noise.
-If you get lost or injured and you’re too exhausted to yell out for help, this may alert people around you where you are.
+• Hold the Action button to play a loud siren.
+If you get lost or injured and you’re too exhausted to yell for help, this can alert people around you.
 If you don’t want to set it off accidentally, go to Settings (on your Apple Watch) > Action button > Siren to turn it off.

 2. The Digital Crown (the dial on the side):